April 30 1993: The tragic day Monica Seles was stabbed in the back

-Gunther Parche was restrained within a couple of seconds by security guards, helped by members of the crowd, before he could strike again.
+Gunter Parche was restrained within a couple of seconds by security guards, helped by members of the crowd, before he could strike again.
 While the chair umpire, Stephane Voss, helped by a spectator and Monica’s brother Zoltan, was taking care of her until the paramedics arrived, her opponent Maleeva stayed still on her chair, petrified by the turn of events.
-A few minutes later, still conscious, Monica Seles was evacuated to the local hospital.
+A few minutes later, still conscious, Seles was evacuated to the local hospital.
 Blood could be seen on her white shirt, dripping down from her wound.
-The eight thousand people in the audience were shocked, and so was the rest of the world when the news spread.
-Monica Seles’ stabbing was already all over the eight o’clock TV news.
+The 8,000 people in the crowd were shocked and so was the rest of the world when the news spread.
+Monica Seles’ stabbing was already all over the TV news.

 Luckily, the blade missed, albeit barely, the spinal cord and didn’t damage any vital organs.
 The three-quarters-of-an-inch wound didn’t put the player’s life at risk.
 After a few days in a local hospital, she flew off to the USA to continue her recovery.
 The doctors were confident she would be fully healed in a three-month delay.
-The tournament went on anyway, and Arantxa Sanchez-Vicario claimed the title against Steffi Graf (6-3 6-3).
-In the semi-finals, Sanchez beat Maleeva (6-2 7-6), who then went through after Seles “withdrew”.
+The tournament went on anyway, and Arantxa Sanchez Vicario claimed the title against Steffi Graf (6-3, 6-3).
+In the semi-finals, Sanchez beat Maleeva (6-2, 7-6), who had progressed after Seles “withdrew”.

-Monica Seles would not play tennis again in 1993 and had dropped no.8 in the world by the end of the year.
+Monica Seles would not play tennis again in 1993 and had dropped to No 8 in the world by the end of the year.
 The psychological wound proved to be much deeper than the knife-blow itself.
 Although she was physically ready to play just a few months afterwards, it would take over two years before she played on the tour again.
-She also learned shortly after the stabbing that her father and forever coach was sick with cancer.
+She also learned shortly after the stabbing that her father and lifelong coach was sick with cancer.

 In the summer of 1995, she first played an exhibition match with Martina Navratilova, who had retired the year before.
-Seles then attended the Toronto Open with a special status of world no.1 ex-aequo and claimed the title without dropping a single set.
-A few weeks later, she was beaten in the final of the US Open by Steffi Graf in three sets (6-7 0-6 6-3).
+Seles then attended the Toronto Open with a special status of world No 1 ex-aequo (equal-footing) and claimed the title without dropping a single set.
+A few weeks later, she was beaten in the final of the US Open by Steffi Graf in three sets (7-6, 0-6, 6-3).
 At the start of 1996, aged 22, she won her last Grand Slam tournament at the Australian Open.
-In the final, she defeated Anke Huber, from Germany (6-4 6-1).
+In the final, she defeated Anke Huber, from Germany 6-4, 6-1.

-After that, she would remain in the top 10 until the end of 2002, but suffering with food disorders and weight issues that she described in her book, she would never lift a Grand Slam trophy again.
-She still however reached the final round twice, at the 1996 US Open (defeated by Graf, 7-5 6-4) and at the 1996 French Open (defeated by Sanchez, 7-6 0-6 6-2).
-Struggling with a foot injury, she played her last match ever at Roland-Garros in 2003, which she lost against Nadia Petrova (6-4 6-0), although she only announced her official retirement in 2008.
+After that, she would remain in the top 10 until the end of 2002, but, suffering with food disorders and weight issues that she described in her book, she would never lift a Grand Slam trophy again.
+She still, however, reached two finals, at the 1996 US Open (defeated by Graf, 7-5, 6-4) and at the 1996 French Open (defeated by Sanchez, 7-6, 0-6, 6-2).
+Struggling with a foot injury, she played her last match ever at Roland-Garros in 2003, which she lost against Nadia Petrova (6-4, 6-0), although she only announced her official retirement in 2008.

-Seles’ attacker finally reached his goal : to stop her domination and to allow Steffi Graf to take the lead on the women’s tour for the foreseeable future.
-The German then claimed back the world no.1 sport in June 1993 and won the three remaining Grand Slams.
+Seles’ attacker achieved his goal: to stop her domination and to allow Steffi Graf to take the lead on the women’s tour for the foreseeable future.
+The German then claimed back the world No 1 spot in June 1993 and won the three remaining Grand Slams.
 “I can’t say whatever was meant to be, was meant to be,” Seles regretted in a 2004 interview with the Chicago Tribune, quoted by ESPN.

 “When I look back, I’m sure my career, in terms of achievement, would’ve been different if I hadn’t been stabbed, and I’ll always wonder why I’m the only one in history who that ever happened to.”